Do you wait until January 1st each year to make a creative commitment to write a novel?

 You’ll be amazed what you can achieve if you get rid of the distractions that keep you from focusing on a creative project.
 What makes NaNoWriMo wonderful is you’re handed a very real deadline.

 With a deadline this short, you do see real progress and with November 30 looming larger everyday, you get a triple caffeinated hit of focus.

 So let’s get down to it.
-Here’s what I’ve discovered so far.
-(Day 9 and 11,500 words in as I write this piece).
+Here’s what I discovered when I attempted NaNoWriMo.

 Audit your Social Media Use